-Students, whose mother tongue is not language of instruction, have support in language development in class and home assignments differentiation, individual language programmes and/or contact list of linguistic and cultural centers, if we have a request from parents.
-Parents are also encouraged to read, write, and speak with their children, especially in their native language as these skills will transfer over to their development in English.
-The aim is for them to maintain and develop their mother-tongue.
-Where possible, students are encouraged to continue their studies by attending linguistic and cultural centers to learn their mother-tongue.
-Library resources will continue to be developed in order to build a wide range of materials in mother-tongue to include; language books, culture and heritage specific as well as general reference books, and interactive media.
+Students, whose home language is not language of instruction, have support in language development in class and home assignments differentiation, individual language programmes and/or contact list of linguistic and cultural centers, if we have a request from parents.
+Parents are also encouraged to read, write, and speak with their children, especially in their home language as these skills will transfer over to their development in English.
+The aim is for them to maintain and develop their home language.
+Where possible, students are encouraged to continue their studies by attending linguistic and cultural centers to learn their home language.
+Library resources will continue to be developed in order to build a wide range of materials in home language to include; language books, culture and heritage specific as well as general reference books, and interactive media.